jimratliff/yellow-sea-diamonds-zsh-theme/README.md

 Each of the components is defined above the prompt structure, and they are defined in the same order that they appear in the prompt structure (L to R, then up to down).

-Of course, you add components, too.
+Of course, you can add components, too.
 But you’re on your own there. 😉

 ### Look out for: does the commit hash continue to update automatically?
 As you modify and refactor, I’d suggest that continously test your code.